Altolia

+Physical geography

-The village is located on the border with the municipality of Scaletta Zanclea, on the high hills overlooking the valley of the Giampilieri stream.
+The village is located on the border with the municipality of Scaletta Zanclea and Itala, on the high hills overlooking the valley of the Giampilieri stream.

+After the devastating flood that struck several hamlets in southern Messina in 2009, a slow landslide from a rocky ridge persisted in Altolia.
+This has endangered the safety of residents for over a decade, especially during persistent rains.

+Since 2019, a satellite system has been monitoring the slow landslides on the rocky slopes overlooking the village of Altolia.
+Thanks to the latest technology, all the information needed to plan a successful intervention can now be acquired.

+At the beginning of 2026, the Municipal Council approved measures to secure the landslide-prone slope with a total investment of €5 million, which includes a two-tiered strategy and then final consolidation.

 History

 At the time of the Norman domination, Altolia became a fief of the Chiaromonte (XII century), whose territory extended to the sea, as the hamlets of Giampilieri and Molino did not yet exist.

 During the anti-Spanish revolt of Messina of 1674–78, Altolia sided with the Spaniards, also due to the proximity of the fief of Scaletta, whose prince Ruffo was an ally of the latter.
 During the four years of struggle, the houses and districts of the valley were repeatedly looted and burned, now by the Spaniards and now by the French.
 In 1678, at the end of the revolt, despite the support given by the Altoliesi to the Spaniards for the achievement of victory, the lands of the valley between Altolia, Molino a Giampilieri were confiscated and put up for sale.
 Francesco Piccinini bought them on behalf of Don Placido Ruffo, prince of Scaletta and of Floresta, who thus also became "Baron of Artalìa, Molino and Giampilieri".
 However, in 1727 the land was expropriated and returned by the royal state property.
 The plague that devastated Messina in 1743 did not affect the village.
 The various earthquakes that occurred in Messina in 1783, 1854 and 1908 did not particularly damage the town, except for the collapse of the wooden ceiling of the Mother Church.
 In 1940 the provincial road was built that from Giampilieri Marina leads to the village, passing through Giampilieri Superiore and Molino, replacing the old mule track which along the stream bed reached Altolia.